Last Updated on

 Samcheong-dong is a popular and trendy neighborhood in the center of Seoul.
 Located next to the well-known tourist area of Insadong, it’s quickly becoming one of the most famous places to visit in Korea.

 Lots of small boutique shops, art galleries, and unique cafes are tucked away in the narrow streets in this quaint area of the big city.
-Grab your date and head to Samcheong-dong during the day to enjoy unique atmosphere of the area.
+Grab your date and head to Samcheong-dong during the day to enjoy the unique atmosphere of the area.
+Evenings and weekends this part of the city tends to get a little bit crazy with crowds, so consider spending some time exploring on a weekday afternoon.

 Myeongdong is one of the major shopping spots in Seoul, and for good reason.
 It’s jam-packed with almost any store you can think of, so you’ll likely be able to get all your shopping done in one visit.